Skip to main content

 3. Navigate to AuthenticationProviders

-2. Toggle Enable Sign in with Apple
+2. Ensure Sign in with Apple capability is checked

 • Team ID: Your Apple Developer Team ID

-• Private Key: Download from Apple Developer Portal
+• Private Key: Download and save securely

 Enable Google:

-1. Click Google
+1. Click Google in Supabase Providers

 2. Toggle Enable Sign in with Google